What is the international day of happiness? How can you make your employees happier?

 Sounds too simple?

-5 International day of happiness ideas at work
+5 International day of happiness activities at work

-1. Set the tone when they walk in to work
+1. Set the tone when your people walk in to work

 Get your employees thinking and talking about happiness the second they walk in that door.

-Hand out simple post-it notes where you’ve scribbled down thoughts, ideas or suggestions.
+Hand out simple post-it notes where you’ve scribbled down thoughts, ideas, activities, or suggestions.

 You could randomly hand them out, or if you’ve got more time, personalize the messages for each member on your team.